-Students enrolled in this type of program work in classrooms, laboratories and clinical settings, often completing internships or practical experiences to gain hands-on experience with the equipment used in the field.
+Students enrolled in this ultrasound technology associate's degree program will work in classrooms, laboratories and clinical settings, often completing internships or practical experiences to gain hands-on experience with the equipment used in the field.
 Programs often include both broad or specialized study in obstetrics and gynecology, abdomen, vascular technology and fetal echocardiography.

 Ultrasound technology programs are generally found at technical and community colleges.
 Some programs require students to complete prerequisite coursework in relevant fields, including physics, biology and algebra.
 ACT or SAT scores are typically not required.